 Word games may not be enough in and of themselves, but they’re a fun and effortless way to increase the recall speed of the vocabulary you know already, as well as to pick up an occasional new word from your peers.

 Crosswords and Scrabble are a good place to start if you’re learning Arabic or Indo-European languages.
-Boggle is also great fun and localized for several language using the Latin alphabet.
+Boggle is also great fun and localized for several languages using the Latin alphabet.
 Quiddler is a good way to improve your vocabulary, but unfortunately only exist in English.

 If you don’t want to spend money on board games, or prefer meeting with friends over coffee or hiking, you can try playing a spoken word game instead.
 Some old time favourites include Word-chain or Shiritori (reply with a word starting with the last letter of the one that preceded), Associations (quickly say the first word that comes to your mind after hearing the preceding word), and Metaphors (think of metaphors for things you see around you).